 Policy CD-2.2: City Wide Design Guidelines and Exceptional Design.
-Projects which offer exceptional or innovative design may be exempted from the requirements of the Citywide Design Guidelines, through a public hearing and affirmative decision by the City Council.
+Projects which offe Commented [JM9]: This policy is recommended by staff to exceptional or innovative design may be exempted from the requirements of the Citywide Design encourage exceptional design on the Mill Site, which may not comply with the Citywide Design Council.
+This design comply with the Citywide Disgn Guidelines Guidelines, through a public hearing and affirmative decision by the City Council.
 This decision could be made prior to consideration of the Coastal Development Permit, Use Permit and CEQA document for the project as the exemption would not be considered approval of a permit for the project.

 Policy CD-2.3: High Quality Design Adjacent to the Coastal Trail.
-Developments located on properties that are adjacent to the coastal trail should have a high level of design on all building façades, parking, landscaping and other development that faces the coastal trail.
+Developments located of Commented [JM10]: Policy recommended by City staff. properties that are adjacent to the coastal trail should have a high level of design on all building façades, parking, landscaping and other development that faces the coastal trail.

-Policy CD-2.2: Discourage Sameness and Repetitive Residential Designs.
+Policy CD-2.2: 4-Discourage Sameness and Repetitive Residential Designs.

-Policy CD-2.3: Scenic Views and Resource Areas: Ensure that development does not adversely impact scenic views and resources as seen from public rights-of-way.
+Policy CD-2.3:-2.5 Scenic Views and Resource Areas: Ensure that development does not adversely impact scenic views and resources as seen from a road and other public rights-of-way.